4 delicious inspired plant-based themed dishes.

 Chargrilled bean curd chunks and vegetables marinated in vegan yogurt and spices.
 Served with coriander mint chutney.

-This appetiser is our version of the famous and much loved Indian Paneer Tikka.
+This appetizer is our version of the famous and much loved Indian Paneer Tikka.
 We have used tofu in this recipe which absorbs all lovely flavours from the aromatic spices.

 Rajasthani Mirchi Vada